marcusgia2505/classsExGameInstructions/docs/Organize.rst

    :width: 15px

-Functions in the top bar
+Settings in the top bar
 ========================

 You can see the top bar for the **overview mode** in the picture above in the left hand corner.
 It offers the following functionality: